jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 **You will learn** the following;

 - How to install and set up Passport.js
-- How to set up Passport.js JWT strategy, which can issue and verify tokens read from cookies from each request, and populate `req.user`.
+- How to set up Passport.js JWT strategy, which can issue and verify tokens, read cookies from each request, and populate `req.user`
 - How to create your own custom login and registration routes
 - How to use _dotenv_ to keep secrets out of your codebase
-- **Bonus**, we will also take the time to set up MongoDB and Mongoose and save the user and their credentials to the NoSQL database provider.
+- **Bonus**, we will set up and use MongoDB and Mongoose to persist user credentials

 Once this tutorial is finished, users will be able to login and register with your site.
 Role-based authorisation will be covered in a subsequent post in this series.